queirozfcom/vector_space_retrieval/README.md

 - **INDEXER**

  This module uses the inverted index built in the previous module and creates a *document-term matrix*.

  It is saved in `vsr/indexer/output.csv`

+ Additionaly, a file named `vsr/indexer/modelo.txt` is included, with specific instructions (in Portuguese) on how to read file `output.csv`.

 - **QUERY_PROCESSOR**